jsecol/safe-water/r_notebooks/GetCrosstabViols_gh.md

 #### Filtering out COMPLIANCE\_STATUS\_CODE = "R" (returned to compliance), PWS\_ACTIVITY\_CODE = "Active", rtcd (returned to compliance date) within period of interest, and tallying by IS\_HEALTH\_BASED\_IND

--   *(compliance period begin date also filtered for same period, as for O and K below, seems logical but could just use RTC date)*
+-   *compliance period begin date could also be filtered for same period, as for O and K below, but just using RTC date = a lot more PWSIDs kept.
+Looking at tmp, it seems compliance period begin/end dates not necessarily tied to RTC date*

 <br>